-First-Year Class Representatives
+First-Year Council Representatives

-Are you looking to get involved in your first year at the University of Waterloo?
-Would you like to represent your fellow First-Year Students on a council that makes decisions directly affecting math students of all years?
-If so, then you may be interested in becoming a First-Year Class Representative on MathSoc Council.
+Are you looking to get involved in your first year at UWater-loo?
+Would you like to represent your fellow first-years helping make decisions which affect all math students?
+If so, you may be interested in becoming a First-Year Class Representative on MathSoc Council.

-MathSoc Council is the governing body of the Mathematics Society.
-It is comprised of the MathSoc executive team and representatives allocated between various undergraduate years and programs.
-One such constituency is "First Year", consisting of all math students registered as first-years with the University; that means you.
-Meeting about once every three weeks, Council has power over Society affairs, making important decisions such as allocating our over-\$40,000/term budget.
-Equally important, councilors are responsible for voicing the concerns and issues of their constituents, and are responsible for holding one public office hour per week in the MathSoc Office (MC 3038).
+MathSoc Council is the highest governing body of MathSoc, and is comprised of the MathSoc executive team as well as representatives from various years and programs.
+First-years (that means you) are one such category.
+Council meets about twice a month, and has power over Society affairs, such as allocating our over \$40,000/term budget and serving as the student voice to the University.
+Councillors are responsible for voicing the concerns and issues of their constituency and are responsible for holding one public office hour per week.